paulbarbu/blog/content/post/360-feedback.md

  In short: you have to find the sweet spot that works for you.

-# Target audience

-My target audience is colleagues I regularly interact with.
-Regardless of level.
-I also tend to include skip level managers that I know might have an opinion on my work and performance.
-If you include people that do not really work with or for you, you might not get a response, or get a shallow one and lose both of your and their time.
-Which brings me to my next topic, what questions should one ask?

 # Questions and their answer type

-I aimed for a short survey in order to maximize my chances of everybody responding, you don't want people to get bored with the questions.
+I aim for a short survey in order to maximize my chances of everybody responding, you don't want people to get bored with the questions.
 The questions have to be easy to understand and answer.
 You don't want to waste people's time, reading the email inviting one to take the survey and realizing they will not answer, is lost time and a context switch causing lost productivity for somebody.
 I'd like to avoid this.

 So this is the question list and type (replace _Your Name_ with your actual name):